MightyChubz/CPPThunderEngine/README.md

 Notice: This license is currently temporary and a changing of the license may occur.
 However as of right now the license, CC Attribution-NoDerivatives 4.0 International License is going to be used.

-#TODO
+##TODO
-1. Change the class name to a general file (basically merge the classes).
+- [ ] Change the class name to a general file (basically merge the classes.
-2. Stop using classes (note: I don't mean stop using classes period, I mean stop using it when they don't need to be used).
+- [ ] Stop using classes (note: I don't mean stop using classes period, I mean stop using it when they don't need to be used).
-3. Use struct's more in this engine.
+- [ ] Use struct's more in this engine.